 A Legacy of Giving

 “A pioneer, founder, leader, and friend.”

 E.A. gave to good causes long before he established a foundation to formalize his giving.
 Countless charity dinners were hosted at Carnation Farms in its hippodrome – an enormous structure built to show horses.

 He hosted these events to benefit Seattle Children’s Hospital and other programs that focused on children’s health, education and welfare.
 E.A. showed particular dedication to his employees by providing scholarships to help pay for their children’s college tuition.
 Stories still surface today about acts of generosity large and small.
-He had a strong interest in supporting the most disadvantaged youth, particularly foster youth, and used the farm to host camps for the neediest children.
-The farm continues the rich legacy E.A. started years ago, most recently as a summer camp for seriously ill children and today as Carnation Farms.
+The farm currently honors E.A.’s legacy by operating Carnation Farms as a nonprofit organization dedicated to celebrating sustainable foods and the impact they have on our health, environment and local communities.
 In honoring him in 1932, the Carnation Board of Directors called him a “pioneer, founder, leader and friend.”

 E.A. solidified his philanthropic efforts in 1937, when he established the Elbridge Stuart Foundation.
 Four years later, on the 57th anniversary of his marriage, he created the Elbridge and Mary Stuart Foundation.
 Elbridge H. Stuart, son of E.A. and Mary, established the Mary Horner Stuart Foundation in 1941.
 In 1944, after a career that took him from poverty to great success and wealth, E.A. died in Los Angeles at the age of 88.